sreesai1412/NeuralDoc/README.md

 Download the 2 pre-trained model files from https://drive.google.com/drive/folders/1V2wFX3pf9SGuN9YRQxNOCnebS3hI6PHz?usp=sharing and place the ```python2doc.mdl``` file in the ```/tmp_python``` folder and ```java2doc.mdl``` file in the ```/tmp_java``` folder.

-Create python virtual environment and activate it
+Create Python 3.7 virtual environment and activate it
 ```
 python3 -m venv nldoc